-The initial lease term will be for a minimum of twelve months and a family will not be permitted to move during the initial lease term.
-An exception may be made when a family verifies instances of threats to the family's personal safety or other justifiable reasons.
+The initial lease term will be for a minimum of twelve months, and a family will not be permitted to move during the initial lease term.
+An exception may be made when a family verifies instances of threats to the family's safety or other justifiable reasons.

-If the owner has evicted the tenant for serious or repeated violation of the lease or for criminal activity in or around the assisted unit, the family's participation in the Housing Choice Voucher Program will be terminated and the family will not be allowed to move to a new unit with continued assistance.
+Suppose the owner has evicted the tenant for serious or repeated lease violations or criminal activity in or around the assisted unit.
+In that case, the family's participation in the Housing Choice Voucher Program will be terminated, and the family will not be allowed to move to a new unit with continued assistance.